AstickDutta/E-Commerce-Site/README.md

 ### DELETE /blogs?queryParams
 - Delete blog documents by category, authorid, tag name, subcategory name, unpublished
 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

+## Phase II

+- Add authentication and authroisation feature

+### POST /login
+- Allow an author to login with their email and password.
+On a successful login attempt return a JWT token contatining the authorId
+- If the credentials are incorrect return a suitable error message with a valid HTTP status code

+### Authorisation
+- Add an authorisation implementation for the JWT token that validates the token before every protected endpoint is called.
+If the validation fails, return a suitable error message with a corresponding HTTP status code
+- Set the token, once validated, in the request.

 ### Successful Response structure
 ```yaml